globaleaks/whistleblowing-software/documentation/user/Recipient.rst

-For Recipients
+For recipients
 ==============

-Access the List of the Existing Reports
+Access the list of the existing reports
 -------------------------------------------
 The lists of the existing reports can be accessed via the link ``Reports`` on the sidebar of the Recipient's Homepage.